 - Proof-70 is a very lofty grade that is only achieved by very few specimens.
 Eye appeal is one of the characteristics of coin grading that is most subjective but weighs the most when assigning a coin the perfect grade of Proof-70.

-- Any imperfections on the surface of the coin will detract from the coins grade.
-Usually a 10X loupe is used to inspect the surface of the coin.
-At this level of magnification even the smallest imperfections will become apparent to the coin grader.
+- Any imperfections on the surface of the coin will detract from the grade of the coin.
+Usually, a 10X loupe is used to inspect the surface of the coin.
+At this level of magnification, even the smallest imperfections will become apparent to the coin grader.

 Also Known As